elixir-circuits/circuits_uart/README.md

 remain crossplatform and have few dependencies.
 We're just developing it under the Nerves umbrella.

+### How can I use the serial port on Linux without sudo?

+Serial port files are almost always owned by the `dialout` group.
+Add yourself to the `dialout` group by running `sudo adduser yourusername dialout`.
+Then log out and back in again, and you should be able to access the serial port.

+### Why is my Arduino Leonardo (or other native USB Arduino) not receiving data on Windows?

+Try enabling software flow control.
+It is currently not understood why this fixes the issue, but other terminal programs that work with these devices have the software flow control fields enabled in the Windows DCB settings.
+If you understand the issue, please let us know.

 ### Debugging tips

+If you're having trouble and suspect the C code, edit the `Makefile` to enable debug logging.
+See the `Makefile` for instructions on how to do this.
+Debug logging is appended to a file by default, but can be sent to `stderr` or another location by editing `src/nerves_uart.c`.

 If you're on Linux, the `tty0tty` emulated null modem removes the flakiness of real serial port drivers if that's the problem.
 The serial port monitor